Post-quench relaxation dynamics of Gross-Neveu lattice fermions: Post-quench dynamics of closed system

 \section{Post-quench dynamics of closed system}

 We start by discussing the post-quench dynamics of closed systems (i.e., $\gamma = 0$).
-The SCMF-approximated model is expected to satisfy the ETH, where the diagonal elements of any observable are smooth functions of energy and the long-time value of an order parameter is equal to the microcanonical expectation value at the energy set by the quench.
-The order parameter should thus relax to the corresponding stationary equilibrium value in the thermodynamic limit.
+The SCMF-approximated model is described by a quasifree fermion Hamiltonian, with the only nonlinearity introduced by the self-consistent condition in Eq.(\ref{mh.2}).
+As a result, on giving up self-consistency, the model becomes quadratic and, therefore, integrable.
+Integrable models are expected to partially satisfy the ETH, with the asymptotic state of the system corresponding to the GGE determined by the values of the (infinite) conserved quantities fixed by the initial state \cite{Alessio2016}.
+As it does not correspond to any conserved quantity (see App.~\ref{GGE}), the order parameter should relax to the a stationary equilibrium value consistent with the GGE, in the thermodynamic limit.
+Remarkably, as we are going to highlight in the following, a similar dynamics is recovered when fully accounting for the time-dependent self-consistency in the system model Hamiltonian.
 On the numerical side, treating the time-dependent problem defined by Eqs.~\eqref{LME.3}, \eqref{LME.4}, and \eqref{LME.5} is more demanding than solving the equilibrium problem in Sec.~\ref{modham}.
 For that reason, we show results for smaller system size $L$ below as compared to the phase diagram in Fig.~\ref{fig1}.
-In the self-consistency condition \eqref{LME.4}, we put $T=0$ during the post-quench time evolution.
-The pre-quench thermal initial state was determined by allowing for a large value of $\gamma$ with $k_B T=0.05 J$ for $t<0$, as discussed in Sec.~\ref{LME_TDSC}.
+The pre-quench thermal initial state was determined by allowing for a large value of $\gamma$ with $k_B T=0.05 J$ for $t<0$.
 Energy units are again set by $J=1$.

 We have performed time-dependent simulations for three different quench protocols.
 In all cases, we start from a state with pre-quench interaction strength $g_i=1$, corresponding to the ordered equilibrium phase region in Fig.~\ref{fig1}, and then perform a sudden parameter quench $g_i\to g_f$ at time $t=0$, with $g_f<g_i$ still belonging to the ordered region.
 In Fig.~\ref{fig2}, we show $m(t)$ and $\delta J(t)$ for $t>0$, several $g_f$, and fixed size $L=100$.